-Under the current structure, most new drugs and indications are either rejected or experience delays in inclusion in the formulary due to insufficient budget allocation.
-This challenge significantly impacts patient access to needed new drugs and indications, especially for life-threatening diseases such as cancers.
-PhRMA appreciates the Taiwan Government's budget proposal for new drugs and indications for 2021 which is more adequate than that of 2020.
+Under the current structure, most new medicines and indications are either rejected or experience delays in formulary listing due to insufficient budget allocation.
+This challenge significantly impacts patient access to needed treatments for life-threatening diseases such as cancer.
+PhRMA appreciates the Taiwan Government's budget proposal for new medicines and indications for 2021 which is more adequate than that of 2020.
 However, due to the COVID-19 pandemic and the impact to economic growth, the result may not be as positive as originally planned.
-For 2021, the
+For 2021, the Taiwan Central Bank recently forecasted 3.3 percent economic growth.
+We urge the Taiwanese Government to plan a more realistic budget for new medicines and indications for 2022.